ShaunakNandi/Deep-Learning/README.md

 # The Utility python file

 val_id.py is a python program I wrote to segregate the validation dataset (10,000 images) into their respective folders.
-Accprding to the structure of the dataset, the folder names is the class names itself.
+According to the structure of the dataset, the folder names is the class names itself.
 Hence, given the path to val images, this program reads the annotation.txt, creates the folders (200) and moves images into respective folders (50 images per folder).

 - - - -